dj505/Pad-Light-Kit/README.md

 # Firmware Setup
 This project runs on [CircuitPython for the Raspberry Pi Pico.](https://circuitpython.org/board/raspberry_pi_pico/).
 I'm not quite clever enough to create a special CircuitPython build specifically for this project yet, maybe one day!

 1. Download the .uf2 file for CircuitPython.
-This project was developed using 7.3.3.
+This project was developed using 7.3.3, but in between writing the firmware and actually receiving all the parts for a kit, 8.0.0 was released as a stable version, so the following instructions have been updated.
-2. Hold the BOOTSEL button down and plug the board into your PC.
+2. Plug the board into your PC.
+The BOOTSEL button shouldn't need to be held as the board should not yet be programmed.
+If for some reason it already is, use the BOOTSEL button.
 3. The board should pop up as a USB mass storage device.
 Drag and drop the .uf2 file onto it.
 After a moment, it should disconnect, and you should see a "CIRCUITPY" drive appear in its place.
 4. Open the "CIRCUITPY" drive, and copy the contents of this repository's "Firmware" directory onto it, overwriting code.py.
 5. Download the [CircuitPython library bundle](https://circuitpython.org/libraries) that matches the version of CircuitPython you installed.